 · VRM box

 Occasionally, I may swap Reason for Maschine or Spark or maybe even the Mpc 3000 for the 1000, but it’s all the same.

 Why different setups?:

 For a change of pace and to keep me creating.
-There’s times where I’ll use just the Mpc 3000 and nothing else.
+There are times where I’ll use just the Mpc 3000 and nothing else.
 I go with this older setup to get me back on track.
-“Keep It Simple Stupid” and I don’t think it gets any simpler than an old school sampling workstation.
+“Keep It Simple Stupid” and I don’t think it gets any simpler than an old-school sampling workstation.